 In 1966, Ford was presented with the idea of making that rambunctious, sporty Mustang into a STATION WAGON.
 Really.
 After all, station wagons had been selling.
 So had the Mustang.

 Luckily, they passed on the idea.
 Sure, a few would have sold, but at what expense to the brand?
-They realized that it would have been a ridiculous idea.
-(See for yourself, in the image at right.)
+They realized that it would have been a less-than-great idea.
+See for yourself:

 Accelerate to 1996.
 An ugly station wagon came on the market.
 Saturn foisted the abomination of the model SW1 station wagon onto the innocent buying public during the height of the station-wagon-shunning SUV boom of the mid 1990s.

 But, Saturn wanted a part of the market.
 They saw things in the same way as Ford did in 1956, but without the demand of the marketplace or the design sensibility.
 And this is what happened:

 It looked as though they had, at the last minute, carelessly grafted the bits of a station wagon on the back of their sedan.
 Despite Saturn’s marketing claims of being a “different car company,” they delivered a turd.

 Website content, viability, and the content audit